apetresc/Lecons-Sur-La-Theorie-Generale-Des-Surfaces/README.md

 Technical Details
 =================

 The translated work is written with the LaTeX typesetting system, which is freely available for all platforms ([Windows] [1], [OS X] [2], and likely included with your favorite Linux distribution).
 The relevant stylesheets are in the `style/` subdirectory, and TikZ will be used for the numerous diagrams.
+The build process is a combination of make and [rubber] [6].

 How to Contribute
 =================